zillow/redux-inputs/README.md

 ### `resetInputs(inputConfig, inputKeys, meta)`

-Returns an action that when dispatched will reset the form values associated with the given inputConfig to their `defaultValue`.
+Returns an action that when dispatched will reset the form values associated with the given inputConfig to their `defaultValue` and are considered `pristine`.

 #### Arguments
 - `inputConfig` *(Object)*